vishcrv/assa/README.md

-# ASSA - Automated Searching Scrolling Agent
+# assa - automated searching scrolling agent

 ## Overview
-An automated browser tool that searches the web and scrolls through websites with real-time keyboard controls.
+an automated browser tool that searches the web and scrolls through websites with real-time keyboard controls.
 Built with Selenium WebDriver, Rich terminal UI, and multi-engine search fallbacks.

 ---